apryakhin/legion.stanford.edu/tutorial01.md

 able to pass a command line argument that specifies the number of Fibonacci numbers to compute.
-The Legion runtime makes the command line arguments available via a static method `get_input_args` on the `HighLevelRuntime` class.
+The Legion runtime makes the command line arguments available via a static method `get_input_args` on the `Runtime` class.
 This returns an immutable reference to an `InputArgs` struct which describes the original command line arguments to the application.
 Even in distributed applications, Legion will make the command line arguments available on all nodes so they can be accessed in any task at any time.
-Lines 17-21 show how the the command line arguments are parsed in our Fibonacci program.
+Lines 17-28 show how the the command line arguments are parsed in our Fibonacci program.

 #### Launching Tasks ####